 - Pool/ Spa Vessel, Tile and Coping.
 This includes the pool and deck surface condition (cracks, discoloration and pitting) and the coping surrounding the pool, (open joints, cracking), and tile (falling, loose).
 Drains are inspected from the presence of anti-vortex covers for safety reasons.

 - Pool/ Spa Equipment.
 This includes inspection of pool/spa lights, skimmers, pumps, filters, cleaners, piping, timers, heaters, controls, diving board, diving stand, ladder, handrail, and pool cover.

 - Pool/ Spa Equipment Operation.
-This includes operation of the pump, inspection for leakage, proper skimming and filtration, heater activation, filter pressure and the operation of the spa blower.
+This includes the operation of the pump, inspection for leakage, proper skimming and filtration, heater activation, filter pressure, and the operation of the spa blower.

 - Upon completion of the Pool/Spa Inspection, a pool inspection report will be generated.

 ✓ The Pool Inspection Report will summarize findings, and identify areas in need of attention.

 ✓ A Pool Inspection Report enables the buyer to proceed with confidence that the pool meets code.

 ✓ Set time aside to attend your pool inspection.
 You will want to have things explained and answered—don’t skip this important step after the fact.

 A Pool Inspection Is An Important Task To Include In Your Checklist…

 ✓ Consider the pros and cons of pool ownership.